Nacho Libre: Music

-Some songs that were not included on the soundtrack, but were in the movie, are "Mucha Muchacha" by Esquivel, "Bubblegum" and "Mr. Loco" by Mister Loco, "Holy Man" by Beck, "Bat Macumba" by Os Mutantes, and “La Llorona Loca” by Little Joe and the Latinaires.

 Release and reception

 Nacho Libre was released theatrically by Paramount Pictures on June 16, 2006.
-The release date was originally set for May 2006, but was changed by Paramount to avoid competition from 20th Century Fox's X-Men: The Last Stand and one of Paramount's other films, Mission: Impossible III.
+The release date was originally set for May 2006, but it was changed by Paramount to avoid competition from 20th Century Fox's X-Men: The Last Stand and one of Paramount's other films, Mission: Impossible III.
 It was then placed between the releases of Disney/Pixar's Cars (June 9) and Warner Bros. and Legendary Pictures' Superman Returns (June 28).
-It was released on DVD and Blu-ray on October 24, 2006.
-The film will be released on 4K Ultra HD Blu-ray on December 9, 2025.
+It was released on DVD and Blu-ray on October 24, 2006, by Paramount Home Entertainment.
+The film was released on 4K Ultra HD Blu-ray on December 9, 2025.

 During its opening weekend, Nacho Libre grossed $28,309,599, opening at #2 behind Cars second weekend.
 The total domestic box office stands at $80,197,993 and a worldwide total of $99,255,460.

 The film received mixed reviews from critics.
 On Rotten Tomatoes, the film has an approving rating of 39% based on 165 reviews, with an average rating of 5.1/10.
 The website's critical consensus states: "At times hilarious, but other times offensive, director Jared Hess is unable to recapture the collective charisma of his Napoleon Dynamite characters, and instead, relies on a one-joke concept that runs out of steam.
 Sure to entertain the adolescents, however".
 Metacritic gave the film a score of 52 out of 100, based on 36 reviews, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times wrote: "It takes some doing to make a Jack Black comedy that doesn't work, but Nacho Libre does it".
 Mick LaSalle of the San Francisco Chronicle thought the comedy was "hit and miss, with good bits interrupted by dead patches".
 Manohla Dargis of The New York Times gave it a positive review and called it "endearingly ridiculous".

 Video game

-A video game adaptation of the film was published by Majesco Entertainment and was released for the Nintendo DS on October 26, 2006.
+A video game adaptation of the film was published by Majesco and was released for the Nintendo DS on October 26, 2006.
 It is a cartoon-style wrestling game based upon the film.

-Possible sequel
+Future

 In November 2006, Black, when asked, expressed his interest in a sequel: "I sure hope so, I love working with Jared.
 I think it's a good bet that we'll collaborate on something again.
 Mike had an idea that it would be Nacho goes to Japan, we'll see though."
 However, Jared Hess (who directed the film) revealed in October 2009 that Paramount had never approached him about doing a sequel to Nacho Libre, though he said he would "love to work with Black again".
 Hess and Black would later collaborate again on A Minecraft Movie.